manandesai/game-recommendation-engine/README.md

 This is accomplished in 3 different ways: User-based Collaborative Filtering, Item-based Collaborative Filtering, and Matrix Factorization.

-Of course, the data must be preprocessed first.
 The original data is structured such that a one user-game pair can have 2 rows: one row that says he/she purchased the game and one row that says how many hours he/she played the game.
 Here, I am really only interesting in hours played so we can remove the purchase data.
 There were a lot of extreme outliers (think a couple users playing a few games for a very long time).
 I chose to log normalize the data so that the distribution looked mostly normal.

 I was then able to begin a User-based Collaborative Filtering approach.
 Now, collaborative filtering is usually done with ratings, where users rate movies/games/songs/shows/etc out of 5 or maybe 10.
 However, I do not have access to rating data, just hours played.
 So, I will use hours played as the metric.
 While this may bring some challenges, it should be able to serve in a pretty similar manner as ratings.
 One key assumption is being made here: the more a user plays a game, the more they like the game.
 This may not be completely accurate every time, but it should be good enough.